-- send two copies of the temporary event notice to the council
+- send 2 copies of the temporary event notice to the council

-- pay a £21 by cheque to the council
+- pay £21 by cheque to the council

 - send one copy to the local police at least 10 clear working days before the event

-The ten day deadline does not include the day the notice is received or the date the event is due to take place.
+The 10-day deadline does not include the day the notice is received or the date the event is due to take place.

 Only the police and environmental health may object to an event taking place and this must relate to one or more of the licensing objectives.
-The police have powers to close events instantly if there is disorder or noise nuisance.
+The police have the power to close events instantly if there's disorder or noise nuisance.